Skip to content

 SELECT * FROM Students WHERE marks IN (50,60,70);

-📖 IN operator matches any value inside the list.
+📖 IN matches any value in the list.
 Cleaner than multiple OR conditions.

 SELECT * FROM Students WHERE marks > 70 AND city='Lahore';